LIZXP/jungle-rails/README.md

 5. Create .env file based on .env.example
 6. Sign up for a Stripe account
 7. Put Stripe (test) keys into appropriate .env vars
-8. Run `bin/rails s -b 0.0.0.0` to start the server
+8. Run `bin/rails s -b 0.0.0.0` to start the server.
+The app will be served at http://localhost:3000
-9. More information in their docs: https://stripe.com/docs/testing#cards

 ## Database